What is an in-house training contract?

 Training contracts – what are they?

-In order to qualify as a solicitor in the UK, candidates need to complete a Legal Practice Course (LPC), in addition to a 2 year-long SRA-approved work experience known as a training contract.
+In order to qualify as a solicitor in the UK, candidates need to complete a Legal Practice Course (LPC), in addition to a two-year SRA-approved work experience known as a training contract.

 With the introduction of the Solicitors Qualifying Examination (SQE) in 2021, the LPC will slowly be phased out in the next 10 years and training contracts will be replaced by Qualified Work Experience (QWE).